 Wait a few weeks until everything is put away, then look for a community sale that you can join.
 Maybe your apartment complex is planning to have one or maybe you can sell you things at a local church rummage sale or some other community event.
 Another option is to sell it any time on Craigslist, eBay, or an app like LetGo or OfferUp.

 This might be a little slower than how you make money online fast, but it still works!

 All right, this one is not really about boosting your income but it does result in making the income you have go farther.
 Take a look at what you’re spending money on and create a budget designed to minimize expenses.
 You could do this long term or make it temporary; maybe a one-month challenge will allow you to save up enough to cover part of what you spent in movers’ fees.

 A few categories you might be able to save money in include eating out, cable (if it’s not included with your rent), entertainment, work lunches (try bringing leftovers or a sandwich rather than hitting up the cafeteria or the vending machine), and general shopping.
-Here are 40 ways you might be able to save on The Simple Dollar.
+Here are some ways you might be able to save.

 In time, your new apartment and your new city will feel like home and you’ll be bringing in an income that will meet your needs and some of your wants.
 Until then, though, do what you can to increase your monthly take-home pay by getting creative and thinking outside the box.